Good Debt vs Bad Debt: Unlock 5 Key Differences

 Examples of Good Debt

-• Mortgages: A mortgage is often considered good debt because it allows you to own property, an asset that typically appreciates over time.
-Instead of paying rent, you build equity in a home, which can increase your net worth.
+• Mortgages: A mortgage is usually regarded as good debt because it helps you to buy property – a form of asset that tends to rise in value over the years.
+Rather than paying rent, you are buying equity in a home that can add to your net worth.

-• Business Loans: If you’re borrowing money to start or grow a business, this is often seen as good debt.
-Business loans can help generate income, expand operations, and ultimately increase your financial stability.
+• Business Loans: If you are planning on borrowing money to begin or expand a business then this is generally viewed as good debt.
+Business loans are meant to produce income, support the growth of operations, and in the end result in improved financial stability.

-• Investments in Real Estate: Borrowing to invest in rental properties or real estate ventures can also be considered good debt if it generates passive income or appreciates in value.
+• Investments in Real Estate: Rental properties and real estate ventures can also be considered good debt if you borrow to invest and the passive income or the property you buy appreciates in value.

 What is Bad Debt?